Not All Recyclables are Created Equal - Uncovering the Truth of Where Recyclables Go

 More rigid plastics often contain BPA (Bisphenol A) which has been banned from baby bottles and is a well known endocrine disruptor.
 Studies have shown that BPA is linked to cancer, infertility, brain functions, fetal development issues, heart disease, and weight gain.
 While many plastic products have advanced society and are instrumental to health, aerospace, and vehicles, most people now agree that plastic water bottles are not an ideal material for every day as single use.

-But we’re lucky!
-The tide is turning, and now most people understand that these types of plastics are quite detrimental to human, animal, and planetary health.
+This isn’t to say there’s not a place for plastic products, some of the greatest medical and space exploration advances have been made through plastic inventions.
+But when it comes to single-use plastic for packaging and beverages, the tide is turning, and many people understand that these types of plastics in the quantity they’re produced are quite detrimental to human, animal, and planetary health.
 Many people are ready for solutions.
 That’s why we created PATH to be a long-term solution on the path to sustainability.
-A sorta gateway bottle!
+A hybrid solution toward refilling.

 Why Aluminum is Called the “Magic Metal”?

 The aluminum recycling system is currently the most robust because aluminum is easily melted back down into a pure element and reshaped into a new container.
 This can be done infinitely.
 Aluminum uses only 5% of the energy it took to initially extract.
 Is this system perfect?
 Of course, not; every recycling process has its challenges.
 But aluminum continues to win first place as the best, most recyclable material.

 Various materials are used for beverage containers.
 Most of which are inferior plastics that have little value after just one use.
-Aluminum, on the other hand, is a highly valued element that can be broken down time and time again to its original, pristine form and still become yet another beverage container, countless times over.
-And this is where the “magic metal” name comes from!
+Aluminum, on the other hand, is a highly valued element that can be broken down time and time again to its original, pristine form and still become yet another beverage container countless times over.
+And this is where the title “magic metal” comes from.